jstedfast/MimeKit/README.md

 }
 ```

-There are a number of useful filters that can be applied to a FilteredStream, so if you find this type of
+There are a number of useful filters that can be applied to a `FilteredStream`, so if you find this type of
-interface appealing, I suggest taking a look at the available filters in the MimeKit.IO.Filters namespace
+interface appealing, I suggest taking a look at the available filters in the `MimeKit.IO.Filters` namespace
 or even write your own!
 The possibilities are limited only by your imagination.

 ### Creating a Simple Message